You can connect with anyone on the planet.

 Relationship marketing is a long-term strategy with the focus on building close relationships with your customers.

-Not only it is more cost-effective to market to existing customers (it’s 6-7 times cheaper!), but long-term customers are less likely to churn and, the longer you have a relationship with a customer, the more profitable they become.
+Not only is it more cost-effective to market to existing customers (it’s 6-7 times cheaper!), but long-term customers are less likely to churn and, the longer you have a relationship with a customer, the more profitable they become.

 And yet, most businesses are still focused on transactional marketing, which is less about building long-term relationships and more about increasing individual sales.